5.6.2 Cluster Analysis

 - Highlight Column D through Column O.

-- Select Statistics: Multivariate Analysis: Hierarchical Cluster Analysis.
+- Select Statistics: Multivariate Analysis: Hierarchical Cluster Analysis and open the dialog.

 - Select Input tab, click the triangle button next to Variables, and then click Select Columns... in the context menu.